 Not everyone is taught the basics of financial literacy and money management.
 So wading into the world of personal finance can be daunting, not to mention overwhelming.
 There is such a deluge of information out there that it can be difficult to know what information and particular strategy will be right for you.
 A coach will be able to simplify and speed up the process of learning about money and find an approach that works best for your lifestyle and personality type.

-A coach will help you build a strong financial foundation, so that you can build your wealth and also build your confidence with money.
-This includes learning about budgeting, increasing your income, debt repayment, savings, and the basics of investing.
+A coach will help you build strong financial knowledge and empower you to make your own decisions around money.
+This includes learning about budgeting, focusing on increasing your income, debt repayment, savings, and the basics of investing.
 A coach who (hopefully) has a wealth of knowledge and experience with personal finance will be able to distill all that information into a form that is easy to understand and relevant to you as an individual.
+Just be

 Practical vs Emotional

 One benefit that a financial coach has over a financial planner, is that they are able to spend a lot more time getting to know you and what makes you tick.
-Much of the benefit that a financial planner provides is in the implementation and administration of the advice, whereas a coach’s time and focus is on you individually, what you want out of life and how you relate to money.
+Due to the cost of financial advice these days, that is not always possible some financial advisers.

 If you want to permanently change the way you manage your money, don’t underestimate the value of working on your relationship with money.
-While not all financial coaches go as deep into mindset work as I do, generally a financial coach should be able to help you work through limiting beliefs or mindset blocks.
+While not all financial coaches go deep into mindset work, generally a financial coach should be able to help you work through limiting beliefs or mindset blocks.
 There are the subconscious patterns that are keeping you from achieving your financial goals.
 Understanding your money stories, and most importantly re-writing them, is key here.
 Without addressing these it’s going to be difficult to take the action you need to make sustainable changes to your financial life.

 The Bottom Line

-Even though I absolutely love and see the value in coaching (and I ‘defected’ from financial planning) I don’t believe that coaching is better than planning.
+Even though I am once again a financial adviser, I absolutely love and see the value in coaching for many people.
 The reputation of financial planners in Australia has been damaged significantly by the royal commission, and the people and practices it highlighted.
 However, some people still need the help of a good financial planner.
-And there are some great ones so we shouldn’t throw the baby out with the bathwater.
-The key is knowing what kind of help you need and finding the right professional to fulfill that role.
+The key is in knowing what kind of help you need and finding the right professional to fulfill that role.